vvvv/betadocs/Devvvveloping/Plugins/Daily Helpers/Code Snippets.md

 ```

 This is an Input pin called *My Input* with Variable name FInput of type int with a default value of 2.
-Remember that a pin can always be reset to its default using Alt+Rightclick on the pin.
+Remember that a pin can always be reset to its default using <kbd>Alt</kbd>+Rightclick on the pin.

 ```
 [Input("My Input", DefaultValue = 2)]